LiamDawe/gamingonlinux/README.md

 # Gamingonlinux.com code

 The [Gamingonlinux](https://gamingonlinux.com) news site source code.
+This code is meant for GOL and isn't really suitable for use on other sites, nor was it designed with other sites in mind.

 Please read first: The entire codebase is probably a mess, as it was started years ago and tons needs updating for standards, newer PHP versions etc. It was started as a learning experience for Liam and still is to this day.
-Remember this before making any smart-arsed comments ;) (helpful pointers appreciated!)
+Remember this before making any smart-arsed comments ;) (helpful pointers, patches and so on highly appreciated!)

 If you like what I do please consider [supporting me on Patreon](https://www.patreon.com/liamdawe).